dmi3kno/dmi3kno/README.md

   - I use metaprogramming to modify the argument names in user-created functions.
 - 🚀 I am preparing a data literacy course in Python *without Pandas and Seaborn*
   - Based on modern data analysts stack using plotnine, polars and duckdb
-  - Includes environment management with uv and reproducible reports with Quarto
+  - Covering environment management with uv and reproducible reports with Quarto
+- 🚀 I am thinking of launching a Misframed podcast
+  - Monthly conversations with philosophers, thinkers and researchers about consciousness, frames and decisions
+  - Hosted on Youtube and eventually tricking down into Spotify as audio

 ## 📬 Get in Touch